AlexSzatmary/puzzle-bicycle/README.md

 If you think you made a mistake, click Check Board.
 Check Board tells you if your board has a contradiction and offers to roll back to your last valid solution, or to erase all mistakes.
 Clear Board lets you remove all marks.

+"Play" is the default mode for solving puzzles.
+"Edit Blocks" toggles cells between being white or black.
+"Edit Numbers" lets you adjust the number clues in black cells, and place bulbs or dots in white cells as in "Play".

 Puzzle Bicycle loads with all controls shown.
 All controls are also accessible with the menu bar.
 Controls can be shown or hidden with View>Show Controls in Window.